garden-io/garden/docs/reference/module-types/helm.md

       # main container is not the first container in the spec.
       containerName:

+      # A map of string key/value labels to match on any Pods in the namespace.
+When specified, a random ready Pod
+      # with matching labels will be picked as a target, so make sure the labels will always match a specific Pod
+      # type.
+      podSelector:

       # The name of the resource to sync to.
 If the chart contains a single resource of the specified Kind,
       # this can be omitted.
       #